-This topic describes some typical initial configurations you need to consider when setting up an Optimizely solution.
-Configuration can be done in multiple locations in Optimizely, depending on the type of settings.
-Typical examples are configuration files such as web.config, page types and templates in code and connection strings in the database.
+This topic describes some typical initial configurations you need to consider when setting up a CMS solution.
+Configuration can be done in multiple locations in CMS, depending on the type of settings.
+Typical examples are configuration files such as appSettings.json, environment variables, content types, and templates in code and site configuration in the database.

 We assume here that you have installed an empty CMS site and added a page type, as described in Create a starter project.

-Page types and templates are defined in code and stored in the database.
-Each page type consists of a number of properties, for example Title (MetaTitle) and Main body (MainBody).
-Available page types are displayed in admin view, and their properties can be modified from here.
-Administrators can for example change the tab under which a property is displayed, or the order in which properties are displayed for a page type.
+Content types and templates are typically defined in code and stored in the database.
+Each content type consists of a number of properties, for example Title (MetaTitle) and Main body (MainBody).
+Available content types are displayed in admin view, and their properties can be modified from here.
+Administrators can for example change the tab under which a property is displayed, or the order in which properties are displayed for a content type.

-Note: Page types can be created from the admin view, however this is not recommended, as these will not be strongly typed like the page types created from code.
+Note: Content types can be created from the admin view, however this is not recommended, as these will not be strongly typed like the page types created from code.

-An important setting in the web.config file is the connection string, which must contain the path to your server and database, and SQL login and password.
+An important configuration setting is the connection string, which must contain the path to your server and database, and SQL login and password.
 Make sure your connection string also contains MultipleActiveRecordSet=true.
 It is enabled by default when you install a website from a scratch, but not if you are generating a connection string from the server explorer in Visual Studio.
+By default, CMS uses the connection string named EPiServerDB.
+DataAccessOptions can be used to configure a different named connection string.

 The site URL and start page are configured in the admin view and stored in the database.
 This makes deployment easier and it is possible to add and remove sites dynamically without having to restart the application.

-When you build a website from scratch, you will first create a set of page types and pages.
+When you build a website from scratch, you will first create a set of content types and content items.
 To be able to browse to your site, you need to define a site URL and start page.
 The site URL acts as a default URL to the site when links are generated.

-The default authentication in Optimizely is based on the ASP.NET built-in framework for role and membership providers.
-You can use built-in role/membership providers, or build your own providers.
-When implementing an Optimizely solution, you will need to configure the membership/role providers to use the built-in groups and roles in Optimizely.
+The default authentication in Optimizely CMS is based on the ASP.NET Core built-in framework for authentication and authorization.
+When implementing an Optimizely solution, you can choose which authentication to use.

 If you are developing a website for the cloud, you may want to use Azure Active Directory (Azure AD) for directory and identity management.
 Optimizely provides the possibility to use OpenID Connect to integrate with Azure AD.
 See Integrate Azure AD using OpenID Connect.